mfiebelkorn/mfiebelkorn.github.io/_posts/2017-03-13-Moving-RHEL-AMQ-to-Faster-Disks.md

 modified: 2017-03-13
 ---

 JBoss A-MQ is RHEL's version of the Apache Active MQ service.
-It's a messaging queue designed to application integration.
-They call these services "Fire and Forget" in that they send (or receive) the message, then forget about it.
-No need to store historical data, just fire and forget.
+It's a messaging queue designed to integrate applications.
+This service is classified as a "Fire and Forget" service in that it receives a message, which is consumed by a consumer, and then the message is forgotten about.
+No historical data is saved.
 Like Apache Active MQ, RHEL J-Boss A-MQ uses KahaDB for message organization.
 KahaDB is a file based persistence database that is local to the message broker that is using it.
 It has been optimized for fast persistence.
 As near as I can tell, KahaDB is developed specifically for messaging services (hence the performance boost, and why I can't find it anywhere else).

 ## Underlying Drive Configuration
-I didn't get too carried away with drive optimization, albeit I read more than one blog about people getting down into the nitty gritty details of performance tweaking and optimizing (FS Optimization and benchmarking IOPs etc.).
-I did however macro manage the disk performance of disk this service runs on as it is a vital piece of our architecture.
+I read more than one blog about people getting down into the micro details of performance tweaking and optimizing (FS Optimization and benchmarking IOPs etc.).
+I didn't get that carried away, there was no need.
+I focused ont the macro changes we could make to increase the disk performance of this service as it is was a vital piece of our architecture.

 We started with a single drive with RHEL installed and AMQ running under a home profile.
-Our performance team located a bottle neck in disk utilization, so we made a change.
-We attached four HDDs, striped them with LVM, mounted them under /data, then ran the amq service from this location.
+Our performance team located a bottle neck in disk utilization, so we made a change; We attached four HDDs, striped and mounted them under /data, then ran the amq service from this location.
 To anyone not familiar with this process, it might sound very complicated - it's not!

-LVM (Comes out of the box with RHEL) makes disk striping and other activites in the like very simple.
-The only confusing part when starting with LVM is getting used to the abstract architecture that it operates on.
-Here's a picture from RHEL documentation:
+LVM (which comes standard with RHEL) makes disk striping and other activites in the like, very simple.
+The most confusing concept to me, when getting starting with LVM was getting used to the abstract architecture that it operates on.
+Enter a helpful picture:

 ![LVMArchitecture](/images/LVMArchitecture.png)